hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 apparently unpacking stage failed

-[20:10:57](#RwZH7s4QgQzz2AaEC4er2fjZX2phIIMBr-1jq3EngYo) <hiiamboris (NOT THIS ONE)>: when you figure out why it didn't work for you out of the box, please tell us Ì†ΩÌ∏â
+[20:10:57](#RwZH7s4QgQzz2AaEC4er2fjZX2phIIMBr-1jq3EngYo) <hiiamboris (NOT THIS ONE)>: when you figure out why it didn't work for you out of the box, please tell us üòâ

 [20:11:11](#5kI-4-Un0uenysrwszEsjlR0FhMtGY4Qst6rjXUtj-c) <pontaoski (jan Pontaoski)>: does red require an X server to run